Mr. Bean's Holiday: Music

 The film score was composed and conducted by Howard Goodall, who also composed the original Mr. Bean series, although the original Mr. Bean theme was unused.
 In contrast to the series' use of simple musical repetitions, the film uses a symphonic orchestration, which is a sophisticated score that features catchy leitmotifs for particular characters or scenes.
-The film's theme song was "Crash" by Matt Willis.
+The film's theme song was a cover of the Primitives' song "Crash" by Matt Willis.

+OEDO-808 by Pistol Valve is used for the Japanese release.